This autumn The Cooper Gallery Barnsley is holding its new exhibition – Artists and Adventurers.

 Although we now live in a more equal society women on the whole are under-represented in public art collections.
 This is because historically men were more celebrated and favoured over women and so their artwork became better known.
 This year marks 100 years since the ‘Representation of the People Act’.
 Many galleries are looking at how they have represented women in the past, and how they do so today.

-Artists and Adventurers will be on display until Saturday 12th January 2019.
+Artists and Adventurers at The Cooper Gallery will be on display until Saturday 12th January 2019.
 As with all The Cooper Gallery exhibitions admission is free and donations are welcome.
 In the gallery are an on-site café (selling amazing cakes) and a shop with products relevant to the current exhibition.

 The Cooper Gallery is open Monday – Saturday 10am – 4pm.